 Undergraduate Degree Requirements and Prerequisite Courses

-To be considered for admission to master’s programs in data science, applicants would typically be expected to meet the following undergraduate requirements:
+To be considered for admission to master’s programs in data science, applicants are typically expected to meet the following undergraduate requirements:

 - Applicants must earn a minimum of a 3.0 GPA during undergraduate studies